What is a Master Promissory Note?

 - Parents who are taking out PLUS Loans for their child’s undergraduate education.

-When do you sign a Master Promissory Note?
+When do you sign a MPN?

 According to the U.S. Department of Education, students must sign a MPN for Direct Loans if: